-Project 3: Polynomial GCD Algorithms
+Project 3: Zippel's GCD Algorithm

 Read the 1979 paper Probabilistic Algorithms for Sparse Polynomials by Zippel.
 It is posted on the course website.
 It develops a sparse GCD algorithm and compares it with the efficiency of several GCD algorithms, including Brown's dense algorithm (see column Modular) on page 224.